 “That’s the way it’s always been done” – we’ve all cringed at this phrase before.
 Because when your team relies too much on textbook thinking, things can get stagnant really quickly.

-For Teri Keller, VP of People at Sovrn Holdings, this challenge hits close to home.
+For Teri Keller, VP of People at Sovrn Holdings, this management challenge hits close to home.
 Her team was small and had to wear many hats to deliver on what the company needed from them – and she had to break her team from traditional “HR textbook” way of thinking.

 Any other manager might see the problem as a team too rigid and averse to change.
 But Teri saw things differently: a team simply focused on processes and how HR has done it in the past, rather than the full picture and value for the company.